TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/bitcoin-rpc.md

     ]
 }
 ```
-Assuming the only returned address is the `account` address, no new request to `getAccountAddresses` is needed.
-Dapps only need to monitor the balance and UTXOs of the `account` address for static wallets.

 ## signPsbt
 This method is for use-cases requiring granular control over what UTXOs to spend or requiring more than a single recipient, change or OP_RETURN output.